Gurrasso/odin-json-parser/README.md

     Have the option to get nice indented json back when stringifying.
     Good for readability

+* I think floating point precision is causing some issues when converting strings to numbers

 * Continue to update the readme